WindChimeRan/WindChimeRan.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year master's student at UIUC.
-My research interest is relation extraction in natural language processing and I'm currently a member of [BLENDER Lab](http://blender.cs.illinois.edu/), advising by Professor Heng Ji.
+My research interest is relation extraction in natural language processing and I'm currently a member of [BLENDER Lab](http://blender.cs.illinois.edu/), advised by Professor Heng Ji.
 Prior to joining BLENDER at UIUC, I graduated from CSUST, supervised by Dr. Zeng.

 Download my CV [here](https://windchimeran.github.io/files/haoran_resume.pdf)